 Today is my first review as part of the new VTech Play Panel – we are going to be receiving some of the newest VTech toys on the market and telling you all about them!
+Today we will be reviewing the Vtech Hop-A-Roo Kangaroo!
 Of course, like all my reviews they’ll be honest and will highlight both the pros and cons of each product after a good test run by the girls.
 Violet and Pearl have grown up with toys from Vtech, we’ve had a selection of their toys since they were very little so we were excited to be new members on the Play Panel and try some new toys too – hopefully if you are looking for birthday or Christmas present ideas for your little ones this might be helpful too!

 The first new release this summer is the gorgeous VTech Hop-a-roo Kangaroo, a cute, cuddly interactive toy filled with songs and learning activities which also hops along the floor to encourage little ones to move.

 When the product first arrived I was surprised by the size, it’s a really big toy which comes in an even bigger, colourful, jazzy box.
 Just taking the box out of the packaging had Violet and Pearl jostling with each other for the first look, they were so excited!
 The Hop-a-roo kangaroo is packaged plastic free, which is a great touch too.

 Inside, the main toy is cuddly with super soft plush fabric.
 She is quite big in size and has lights on her tummy and arms, with a baby joey in her pouch.
 I always think of VTech toys as brash, loud plastic toys with bright colourful buttons, but this is much more subtle and gentle, still with the interactive qualities.

 We finally got her out of the box for a play after tussling with it for a while (why do I always leave getting the toy out of the box until I have two excited children pushing and pulling at it!)
 The Vtech Hop-A-Roo Kangaroo has the following features: